mviswanathsai/agent-building-fundamentals/README.md

 This architecture ensures that the agent operates safely and effectively within the constraints of a real software repository environment.

+-- Stuff written by me, with AI ofcourse ---

 ## ⚠️ Known Limitations

 While the agent is capable of exploring repositories, modifying code, and generating documentation, it is powered by a relatively small language model (`qwen3:4b-instruct`).
 As a result, several limitations are expected.
 These are primarily due to model capacity constraints rather than architectural issues in the agent itself.